 Interestingly enough, Tomino himself was involved in making this anime.
 Foreshadowing, perhaps?

-Dirty Coward: Emperor Zambajil.
-He kicked the legitimate heir, LaGour, out of Boazan for simply being a hornless nobleman, held Boazan in an iron grip with a Fantastic Caste System, and manipulated LaGour's first son Heinel into becoming his pawn, yet he's quick to bail out once the Voltes Team finally reach Boazan, the hornless Boazanians are turning the tide of the civil war in their favor, and Heinel discovers his true heritage.
-It's worth noting that the Big Bads of the other Romantics, for all their vileness, have at least some dignity.
+Dirty Coward: Emperor Zambajil kicked his older brother and legitimate heir, LaGour, out of the throne for simply being a hornless nobleman, held Boazan in an iron grip with a Fantastic Caste System, and manipulated LaGour's first son Heinel into becoming his pawn, yet he's quick to bail out once the Voltes Team finally reach Boazan, the hornless Boazanians are turning the tide of the civil war in their favor, and Heinel discovers his true heritage.
+It's worth noting that the Big Bads of the other Romantics, for all their vileness, have at leastsome dignity.

 Expository Theme Tune: Its song names several of the weapons it has while showing them on screen.
 And the closing theme tune talks about how the Go brothers are searching for their missing father.